"I demand to know what's happened!" Cap grasped Dana's upper arm. A mix of fear and outrage darkened his face. "Where is Skinner?"

 Ponoká careened and slid down the path.
 Rain fell in sheets.
 Blinking water from his eyes, Mulder spotted the woman lying sodden and unmoving in a heap between two boulders.

-He jumped from his horse and ran to her side.
+He dismounted and ran to her side.
 Her face was badly scratched.
 Blood oozed from her right temple into her eye.
 She had lost her hat, as well as a boot.

 "Miss Scully?"
 Was she breathing?
 He knelt beside her and placed a hand on her chest.
 He felt no rise.
 Frantic, he pressed an ear to her heart.